-Away luggage saw healthy holiday sales growth despite a scorching expose on its workplace culture
+Away luggage saw healthy holiday sales growth despite a scorching exposé on its workplace culture

 The last six weeks have been turbulent at Away, the fast-growing luggage startup that was once a darling of the direct-to-consumer world.
 But has the internal drama at the company had any impact on sales?

 The answer seems to be no, according to third-party data provided to Fast Company by Second Measure, a firm that tracks and analyzes millions of anonymized credit and debit card purchases in the United States.
 According to Second Measure’s estimates, Away’s U.S. sales in December 2019 were 20% higher than they were in December 2018, while customers were up 23%.
-That’s despite the fact that the Verge published a scorching and widely read expose about Away’s allegedly toxic workplace culture on December 5, 2019—just as the the holiday sales season was ramping up.
+That’s despite the fact that the Verge published a scorching and widely read exposé about Away’s allegedly toxic workplace culture on December 5, 2019—just as the the holiday sales season was ramping up.

 While Away did experienced higher levels of growth earlier in the year—with year-over-year sales up more than 100% in January and February—the figures show that it’s still very much on an upward trajectory.